probabilistic-numerics/probnum/STYLEGUIDE.md

 ### Type Standardization

 Many types representing numeric values, shapes, dtypes, random states, etc. have different possible representations.
-For example a shape could be specified in the following ways: `n, (n,), (n, 1), \[n\], \[n, 1\]`.
+For example a shape could be specified in the following ways: `n, (n,), (n, 1), [n], [n, 1]`.

-For this reason most types should be standardized internally to a core set of types defined in `probnum.type`, e.g. for numeric types `np.generic`, `np.ndarray `.
-Methods for input argument standardization can be found in `probnum.utils .argutils`.
+For this reason most types should be standardized internally to a core set of types defined in `probnum.type`, e.g. for numeric types `np.generic`, `np.ndarray`.
+Methods for input argument standardization can be found in `probnum.utils.argutils`.

 ### Naming